History of Kazakhstan: Two famines

-First Kazakh famine started in 1919 during Russian Civil War.
-Amount of livestock in Kazakhstan decreased from 30 million to 16 million, which left almost million people starving due to the "Military Communism" politic.
+First Kazakh famine started in 1919 during the Russian Civil War.
+Amount of livestock in Kazakhstan decreased from 30 million to 16 million, which left almost million people starving due to the civil war.
 Apart from a famine, Kazakhstan suffered from stopping of all factories.

 From 1929 to 1934, when Joseph Stalin was trying to collectivize agriculture, Kazakhstan endured repeated famine called Asharshylyk similar to the Holodomor in Ukraine; in both republics and the Russian SFSR, peasants slaughtered their livestock in protest against Soviet agricultural policy.
 During that period, over one million residents and 80 percent of the republic's livestock died.
 Thousands more tried to escape to China, although most starved in the attempt.
 According to Robert Conquest, "The application of party theory to the Kazakhs, and to a lesser extent to the other nomad peoples, amounted economically to the imposition by force of an untried stereotype on a functioning social order, with disastrous results.
 And in human terms it meant death and suffering proportionally even greater than in the Ukraine".